 William Tunstall-PedoeMember of the advisory panel

-He is now an active angel investor and fellow of the Creative Destruction Lab, a Toronto based incubator for AI start-ups where he helps many tens of early stage machine learning businesses.
+William is now an active angel investor and fellow of the Creative Destruction Lab, a Toronto based incubator for AI start-ups where he helps many tens of early stage machine learning businesses.

-William has a First class honours degree, studying Computer Science at Churchill College, Cambridge.
+William has a first class honours degree, studying Computer Science at Churchill College, Cambridge.
 Less serious projects include a commercial chess-playing program, the first and only software which can solve and explain cryptic crossword clues and the AI anagram-generating software which was used by Dan Brown to create the anagrams that were integral to the plot of the Da Vinci Code book and movie.